PPC for Car Dealerships in 2022

 But as paid search becomes the most competitive advertising space, this routine is just not enough.
 Even if your copy is competitive and the design is impeccable, businesses need to make real-time optimization and decisions.
 We need to be working 24/7, which is impossible for the average human.

-As search, display, and social networks become the most relevant place to advertise in 2020, machine learning and artificial intelligence emerge as integral parts of the marketing strategy.
+As search, display, and social networks become the most relevant place to advertise your dealership in 2022, machine learning and artificial intelligence emerge as integral parts of the marketing strategy.

 What is machine learning?